sweattep/modern_quotes/README.md

 >The Gods we worship write their names on our faces; be sure of that.
 And a man will worship something

 >The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer.

+>If you receive a bribe, include it in your income.